kubernetes/kubernetes/cluster/addons/fluentd-gcp/README.md

 ## Troubleshooting

 In Kubernetes clusters in version 1.10.0 or later, fluentd-gcp DaemonSet can be manually scaled.
-This is useful e.g. when the applications running in the cluster are sending a large volume of logs (i.e. over 100kB/s), causing fluentd-gcp to fail with OOM errors.
-Conversely, if the applications aren't generating a lot of logs, it may be useful to reduce the amount of resources consumed by fluentd-gcp, making them available to other applications.
+This is useful e.g. when applications running in the cluster are sending a large volume of logs (i.e. over 100kB/s), causing fluentd-gcp to fail with OutOfMemory errors.
+Conversely, if the applications aren't generating a lot of logs, it may be useful to reduce the amount of resources consumed by fluentd-gcp, making these resources available to other applications.
 To learn more about Kubernetes resource requests and limits, see the official documentation ([CPU][cpu], [memory][memory]).
 The amount of resources requested by fluentd-gcp on every node in the cluster can be fetched by running following
 command:

 ```
-$ kubectl get ds -n kube-system -l k8s-app=fluentd-gcp -o custom-columns=NAME:.metadata.name,CPU_REQUEST:.spec.template.spec.containers[].resources.requests.cpu,MEMORY_REQUEST:.spec.template.spec.containers[].resources.requests.memory,MEMORY_LIMIT:.spec.template.spec.containers[].resources.limits.memory
+$ kubectl get ds -n kube-system -l k8s-app=fluentd-gcp \
+-o custom-columns=NAME:.metadata.name,\
+CPU_REQUEST:.spec.template.spec.containers[].resources.requests.cpu,\
+MEMORY_REQUEST:.spec.template.spec.containers[].resources.requests.memory,\
+MEMORY_LIMIT:.spec.template.spec.containers[].resources.limits.memory
 ```

 This will display an output similar to the following: